-Electromagnetic spectrum is the range of all frequencies of electromagnetic radiation which includes visible light as well as invisible radiations like radio waves, infrared rays, gamma rays.
-Electromagnetic radiation from spectrum have found multiple applications ranging from communication to manufacturing.
+The electromagnetic spectrum is the range of all frequencies of electromagnetic radiation which includes visible light as well as invisible radiations like radio waves, infrared rays, gamma rays.
+Electromagnetic radiation from the spectrum has found multiple applications ranging from communication to manufacturing.

 Gamma Rays in the Electromagnetic Spectrum:

 Gamma-rays are high frequency (or shortest wavelength) electromagnetic radiation and therefore carry a lot of energy.
 They pass through most types of material.
 Only something really hard like a lead block or a thick concrete block can stop their transmission.

 Gamma-rays have a wavelength range below 100 pm and frequencies greater than 10 Hz.
 As of now, they are the most energetic form of electromagnetic radiation in a range greater than 100 keV.
 Although Gamma rays were first observed in the 1900s by Paul Villard, a French chemist when he was investigating radium, Ernest Rutherford named them “Gamma Rays” (following the order after alpha rays and beta rays – other particles from nuclear radiation).

 - Nuclear Fusion